gjrich/buzzline-05-gjrich/README.md

 By using producer_gjrich.py and consumer_gjrich.py, the custom medieval messages produced by this environment are analyzed to determine the count of each letter.

-For each randomly produced message, a count of each letter is then built in the database.
+For each randomly produced message, a count of each letter is then built in the buzz.sqlite database.

+Prereq: Zookeeper and Kafka must be installed, configured, and active.
+See further down in the referential instructions if necessary.

 On Windows, to run the environment (after installing, configuring, and running zookeeper and kafka), first start the producer:
 .venv\Scripts\activate